bwhitela/SizeMatters/README.rst

         - 500: If anything else raises an exception.

-Because this is a WSGI-compliant web app, you can use it with your favorite wrapper, weather that is the reference one provided by Python, or something like uWSGI (which is what I use).
+Because this is a WSGI-compliant web app, you can use it with your favorite wrapper, whether that is the reference one provided by Python, or something like uWSGI (which is what I use).

 ``instamax.html``